scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 10 minutes
 - **Damage Type:** cold

 You create 3 spears of solid ice that last for 10 minutes.
-For the duration you may replace your normal weapon attack with an Ice Lance, using your Arcane spellcasting for the attack roll.
+For the duration you may replace your melee attack with an Ice Lance, using your Arcane spellcasting for the attack roll.
 The lance is a two-handed weapon with reach, and deals 1 wound and 2 wound dice in cold damage on hit.
 You may throw the lance at a creature within 10 tiles causing it to explode, hitting all adjacent creatures.
 Make a spellcasting roll against the creatures defense, dealing 1 wound and 2 wound dice in cold damage on hit, giving a level of Slow for every critical rolled.
 After the last lance is thrown the spell ends.

 You can make one attack, melee or thrown, when casting this spell.

-You create an additional lance for every level above 4th.
+You create an additional lance for every level cast above 4th.

 ___
 #### Lightning Bolt